 At St Martins CE Primary School we pride ourselves on having high aspirations and ambition for all our pupils.
 We target the use of Pupil Premium Grant funding to ensure that our disadvantaged pupils receive the highest quality of education, enabling them to have the knowledge and skills needed to successfully embark on their next stage of education.
 We recognise that disadvantaged children can face a wide range of barriers which may impact on their learning and also understand that challenges are varied and there is no "one size fits all".
-We consider the context of our children including their family circumstances including the involvement of social care.
-We also consider if those children are young carers, looked after and any levels of special, educational needs where appropriate.
+We consider the context of our children including their family circumstances in order to meet pupil's needs through a holistic approach.